deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Okay, but *why*?"
 Regaari demanded.

 "They started dismantling the station.
 Guess we're staying here to watch them do it, figure out why.
 Until then, we're cargo."
-Warhorse shrugged.
+WARHORSE shrugged.
 "Sorry man.
 Don't worry, I'll keep an eye on your arm and we've got a field hospital set up in the other bay.
 You're in good hands."